yugabyte/yugabyte-db/docs/content/preview/manage/data-migration/bulk-import-ycql.md

 In YCQL, the `count()` query can be executed using the [ycrc](https://github.com/yugabyte/yb-tools/tree/main/ycrc) tool.

-The tool uses the exposed `hash_partition` function in order to execute smaller, more manageable queries which are individually less resource intensive, and so they don't time out.
+The tool uses the exposed `partition_hash` function in order to execute smaller, more manageable queries which are individually less resource intensive and tend to not time out.

 Set up and run the ycrc tool using the following steps:

 1. Download the [ycrc](https://github.com/yugabyte/yb-tools/tree/main/ycrc) tool by compiling the source from the GitHub repository.

-1. Run `./ycrc --help` to confirm if the ycrc tool is working.
+1. Run the following command to confirm that the ycrc tool is working:

     ```sh
     ./ycrc --help